 Failed uploads (for example, because of a network disruption) are put on a retry queue and retried periodically.
 The retry interval is configured by using the

-In order to configure binaryless replication with S3, the following steps are required:
+To configure binaryless replication with S3, the following steps are required:

 Install the author and publish instances and make sure they are started properly.